 Make the Salad

-- In a large nonreactive bowl or plastic container with a lid, mix together sauerkraut, bell pepper, onion, celery, and pimiento.
+In a large nonreactive bowl or plastic container with a lid, mix with sauerkraut, bell pepper, onion, celery, and pimiento.

 Make the Dressing

 In a separate small nonreactive bowl or plastic container, combine sugar, vinegar, water, and oil, mixing well.

 Toss with sauerkraut mixture until thoroughly combined.
 Cover and allow to marinate in the refrigerator overnight.